chemharuka/toGainMapHDR/README.md

 1. Some formats have width/height limitation, only support the image file which could be openned by preview.app

-2. CIImage cannot handle the brightness of Apple gain map HDR correctly, not recommended to input in this format.
+2. CIImage cannot handle the brightness of Apple gain map HDR correctly, not recommended to input in this format

+3. Do not use zip-compressed TIFF as input, as this will significantly slow down the processing speed

 #### System Require